Helen Storrow: Further club and settlement work

-Towards the end of her life, as the result of her brother's activism, Helen became interested in the cause of prison reform.
+Towards the end of her life, as the result of her brother's activism, Storrow became interested in the cause of prison reform.
 To promote this cause, in 1930, she founded and served as president of the Women's Auxiliary of the Tom Brown House.

 By the 1920s, the city hall in Auburn, New York, had become extremely dilapidated.
-Helen and her sister Emily offered to donate a new city hall to Auburn in their father's memory.
+Storrow and her sister Emily offered to donate a new city hall to Auburn in their father's memory.
 They hired prominent Boston architects Coolidge, Shepley, Bulfinch & Abbott; construction began in 1929.
 The dedication was held on April 5, 1930:

 Thousands of people filled the street surrounding the hall.
 Flags and streamers floated in the breeze.
 The Star-Spangled Banner opened the event, played by the Boys Band, and America closed it.
 The program was broadcast on WSYR Syracuse, and amplifiers were placed above city streets.
 Boy Scouts and Girl Scouts served as escorts to the dignitaries, which included Storrow, Osborne's son and current mayor Charles Devens Osborne, Syracuse Mayor Rolland B. Martin and a number of state politicians.

-During her final years, Helen traveled frequently to Bermuda.
+During her final years, Storrow traveled frequently to Bermuda.
 As a gesture of her goodwill toward the island, she funded an annual scholarship allowing a student from Bermuda to study at Harvard.

-In 1931, Helen donated one million dollars to the State of Massachusetts to complete the development of the Charles River Basin, in which her husband had been involved prior to his death.
+In 1931, Storrow donated one million dollars to the State of Massachusetts to complete the development of the Charles River Basin, in which her husband had been involved prior to his death.
 It was largely due to the efforts of Helen and James Storrow that the Charles River Basin was landscaped and turned into a recreational area during the 1930s.

 America suffered an acute housing shortage in the years following the First World War.
 In response the Better Homes in America Movement was initiated.
 It was a nationwide campaign to promote home ownership, beautification, and the modernization of housing.
-Helen joined this movement, and detailed efforts to expand the movement to include African American families in an article she authored in 1931 for the Urban League.
+Storrow joined this movement, and detailed efforts to expand the movement to include African American families in an article she authored in 1931 for the Urban League.

-One cause Helen never actively championed was women's suffrage, most likely because her husband was opposed to it.
+One cause Storrow never actively championed was women's suffrage, most likely because her husband was opposed to it.